UCLATALL/CourseKataData/README.md

 doesn’t know how to handle it any more, it will tell you what is missing or needed.

+# Funding Acknowledgment

+[CourseKata.org](https://coursekata.org) is a project of the UCLA Psychology Department’s [Teaching and Learning Lab](https://uclatall.com).
+It is supported in part by a grant from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.

 # Contributing

 If you see an issue, problem, or improvement that you think we should